srinivashappy/ncss/README.md

 Massive CSS on large scaled websites used to cause following issues:

 - Multiple editors without a uniform concept
-- Missing context to the website's layout and structure
+- Missing context to the website's layout and HTML structure
 - Lack of inline documentation